Zenlytic/zenlytic-docs/docs/3_zenlytic_ui/1_using_zenlytic.md

 # Using Zenlytic

-Zenlytic is a modern analytics tool that helps you understand the "Why" behind your data.
+Zenlytic is a LLM-powered business intelligence platform that makes self-serve analytics possible.
 There are several different "question types" you can ask and answer in Zenlytic.

 ### Question Types